DataAlgoDev/git-basics/git_commands.md

 *When you go to a specific previous commit id, head becomes a detached head.
 To save the changes if switching to a different branch, create branch with that detatched head id and then merge*

-# Git Ignore
+### Git Ignore

-To ignore any file / that need not to be tracked by git, create .gitignore file and add the list of files to be ignored inside of it
+*To ignore any file / that need not to be tracked by git, create .gitignore file and add the list of files to be ignored inside of it

-*.pdf :  Ignores all files with pdf format web-app/* : Ignores all files in the the folder including folder
+'*.pdf' :  Ignores all files with pdf format

+'web-app/*' : Ignores all files in the the folder including folder*

 ## =======================================